intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/GroveRotaryAngle/README.md

 If this isn’t working, double-check that you have stopped any other running sketches on the My Devices page [https://create-intel.arduino.cc/devices](https://create-intel.arduino.cc/devices).
 Once there, if you see an “N Sketches Running” message, "Running" and "Stop" any sketches.
 If you’ve tried stopping your sketch, but it still doesn’t work, try restarting your UP2 board.

 ## How it works
-You’ll notice that in the code, 512 corresponds to A0 on the Grove Pi+* board, while 516 corresponds to D4.
+You’ll notice that in the code, 512 corresponds to A0 on the GrovePi+ board, while 516 corresponds to D4.
 The code doesn’t use 0 or 4 to because you’re required to add an offset of 512 to any pin on the Grove Pi+ board.
 Why?
-Under the covers, MRAA (the hardware abstraction library in Arduino) is using the Grove Pi+ board as a sub-platform!So this line to add MRAA_GROVEPI as the sub-platform is required.
+Under the covers, MRAA (the hardware abstraction library in Arduino\*) is using the GrovePi+ board as a sub-platform!So this line to add MRAA_GROVEPI as the sub-platform is required.

 `mraa_add_subplatform(MRAA_GROVEPI, "0");`